Podcastindex-org/podping-hivewriter/README.md

 # podping-hivewriter
 The Hive writer component of podping.
+You will need a Hive account, see section [Hive account and Authorization](hive_account_and_authorization) below.

 ## Linux CLI Install